Nameer-Iqbal-Ansari/RV32I-Microprocessor/Readme.md

 # RV32I MICROPROCESSOR

 ## Phase 1:
-This is a Single Cycle RISCV Processor in which all integer type commands and operations can be performed (including jal,jalr,branch commands etc).Both sequential and control flow operations can be executed on this microprocessor.
+A RV32I RISCV Processor in which all integer type commands and operations can be performed (including jal,jalr,branch commands etc).Both sequential and control flow operations can be executed on this microprocessor.
 I have used RISCV assembly language instructions to decorde them through opcodes then the respective signals gets onn and all the